aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/sdk-conversion-options/_index.md

 ---
 title: SDK Conversion Options
 type: docs
-aliases: /sdk-conversion-options/
-keywords: convert html, conversion options, convert html to pdf, convert html to xps, convert html to doc, convert html to image, convert html to jpeg, convert html to markdown, convert html to mhtml
-description: Aspose.HTML Cloud SDK family allows converting HTML, MHTML, XHTML, EPUB and Markdown files to a variety of popular formats using default or custom conversion options.
-This article describes a set of classes that represent conversion options: PDFConversionOptions, XPSConversionOptions, DOCConversionOptions, ImageConversionOptions, and MarkdownConversionOptions.
 weight: 80
+aliases: /html-conversion-options/
+keywords: conversion options, html conversion options, convert html
+description: Learn how to apply conversion options to convert HTML to PDF, XPS and Image formats such as JPG, PNG, GIF, TIFF, and BMP with a set of SDK examples.
+url: /sdk-conversion-options/
+lastmod: 2022-11-08
 ---

 ## **Summary**

 Aspose.HTML Cloud v4.0 presents the simplest API to convert an {{%HTML%}} page to one of the fixed-layout document formats including {{%PDF%}}, {{%XPS%}}, {{%DOC%}}, {{%DOCX%}}; to {{%MD%}} and {{%MHTML%}} formats; to one of the raster image formats such as {{%JPEG%}}, {{%PNG%}}, {{%TIFF%}}, {{%BMP%}}, and {{%GIF%}}.

 Aspose.HTML Cloud SDK family provides a set of classes that represent the conversion options.
 Conversion options allow you to customize the conversion process.
 You can specify the file page size, margins, etc. This article describes a set of classes that represent conversion options for PDF, XPS and Images.

 ## **PDF Conversion Options**